gradientsky/ag-vpc-setup/README.md

-# Cloud Endpoint Deployment with AWS SageMaker
+# Creating SageMaker Notebook infrastructure in minutes

-Deploying an AutoGluon model to the cloud is easy and can be done in a few of minutes.
+This project will help to quickly deploy infrastructure for development in SageMaker notbooks.

 ## Infrastructure Setup